GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 **[“Versatile WordPress Request API” Bundle](https://gatographql.com/bundles/versatile-wordpress-request-api/)**: Interact with any external API and cloud service, posting and fetching data to/from them.

-Do you need an integration with some WordPress plugin?
-[Let us know](https://github.com/GatoGraphQL/ExtensionsPlanningAndTracking/discussions).
+The Gato GraphQL team is constantly working on new extensions and bundles.
+If you need some missing functionality, or an integration with some WordPress plugin, [let us know](https://github.com/GatoGraphQL/ExtensionsPlanningAndTracking/discussions) and we'll work on it.

 == Source code ==